graciellehigino/ms_stop_stacking_sdms/manuscript.md

-are realized on accessible, abiotically suitable areas; the space (3) is where the species could eventually go and establish new interactions, while (4) is the area where the occurrence of the species is limited only by abiotic factors.
+are realized on accessible, abiotically suitable areas; the space (3) is where the species could eventually go and establish new interactions, while (4) is the area where the occurrence of the species is limited only by abiotic factors.](figures/bam.png){#fig:bam}

 Accounting for environmental variables and geographic limits are pretty straightforward because they are not (highly) dynamic entities from the evolutionary point of view.
+Macroecological outcomes of historical processes are at the core of HSMs, such as combinations of extinction and cladogenesis that lead to biodiversity distribution at continental scales.
+These processes are the cumulative result of small scale variation on climate, communities
 [WHY INTERACTIONS ARE DYNAMIC]

 There is a big ecological and evolutionary leap between local dynamics between species and the biogeographical processes that are primary assumptions to the